-Type of financial instruments Evaluation techniques and inputs The estimates and assumptions used by the Company were consistent with those that market participants would use in setting a price for the financial instrument and that information was available to the Company.
-The Company calculates the fair value of individual derivative contracts based on the average exchange rate of the counterparties' financial institutions in accordance with the quoting system and the expired date rate of each contract, respectively.
+Type of financial instruments Evaluation techniques and inputs Derivatives The estimates and assumptions used by the Corporation and its subsidiary were consistent with those that market participants would use in setting a price for the financial instrument and that information was available to the Corporation and its subsidiary.
+The Corporation and its subsidiary calculate the fair value of individual derivative contracts based on the average exchange rate of the counterparties' financial institutions in accordance with the quoting system and the expired date rate of each contract, respectively.